Lectures on AKSZ Sigma Models for Physicists: Topological Field Theory in Two Dimensions

-A simplest topological field theory is an abelian BF theory in two dimensions.
-Let $\Sigma$ be a manifold in two dimensions with a local coordinate $\sigma^{\mu}$ ($\mu = 0, 1$).
-We suppose $\Sigma$ has no boundary.
-In this article, we take the Euclidean signature.
+The simplest topological field theory is a two-dimensional abelian BF theory.
+Let $\Sigma$ be a manifold in two dimensions with a local coordinate $\sigma^{\mu}$ ($\mu = 0, 1$) and suppose that $\Sigma$ has no boundary.
+Here, we will take the Euclidean signature.